stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 There are plenty of experiments you can do where it is impossible to achieve a perfect environment for it, and this is a really good example of one of them.
 You know, there are other ways to take out confounding factors.
 There's other ways to remove noise.
-For example, once the cosmic microwave background has been discovered and you know it's there, well, any future experiments you're like "well, we know it's there we just-- but we basically subtract it from all our numbers".
+For example, once the cosmic microwave background has been discovered and you know it's there, well, any future experiments you're like "well, we know it's there we just-- but we basically subtract it from all our numbers."

 #### TIM